 In addition to the fines for driving without a valid license, you can expect your insurance rates to increase.
-Driving with a suspended or revoked license is severely frowned upon by insurers, as they deem it high-risk behavior, so expect your rates to climb.
+Driving with a suspended or revoked license is severely frowned upon by insurers, as they deem it high-risk behavior.
+So, expect your rates to climb.

-Frequently asked questions: Suspended licenses and revoked licenses
+FAQ: Suspended licenses and revoked licenses

 Can you drive without a license in your possession?